NLKNguyen/code-formation/README.md

 -- !>
 ```

+On the opening tag line, we specify the `OUT` parameter for the output destination of this blob's rendered result.
+The `ORDER` parameter specifies the order of the rendering in case of having multiple blobs outputing to the same file; it's simply a key string to be ordered by, even if it can look like a number.

 **Note:** It's possible to have optional label for any block, like `!`OPTIONAL_LABEL`<`, `!`OPTIONAL_LABEL`>`, which is useful when there is nested closing tag inside, therefore using the tag label will ensure the intended closing tag must match the label of the opening tag.